stansfieldjamie-max/j-stansfield-website/README.md

 ## About The Project

-A minimalist and elegant single-page website designed to showcase the company's services with a focus on a refined, high-end aesthetic.
+A minimalist and elegant multi-page website designed to showcase the company's services with a focus on a refined, high-end aesthetic.
+The site features a sophisticated navy and gold theme, with unique color accents for each service to create a distinct brand identity.

 ### Services Offered